California

 California State Capitol Museum

-Located between 10th and L streets and open Monday to Friday, except major holidays.
+Located between 10th and L streets.
+Open Monday to Friday from 9 a.m. to 5 p.m., except for major holidays.
 Free.

 Crocker Art Museum